mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 **Steps to Use Version History:**

 1. Enable **Keep History** in the Admin View.
-2. Edit an item (e.g., “Preacher → A Capella Music”).
+2. Edit an item (e.g., "Preacher → A Capella Music").
 3. Click **Versions** at the top toolbar.
 4. You can: